 We present a Pt-catalyzed direct coupling of benzene to biphenyl.
-This catalytic reaction employs the cyclometalated platinum(II) complex [PtMe(bhq)(SMe2)] (bhq = benzo[h]quinolate) with PhI(OAc)2 as oxidant and does not require an acid, a co-catalyst or a solvent.
-Reaction kinetics and characterization of potential catalytic species are reported.
+This catalytic reaction employs a cyclometalated platinum(II) complex [PtMe(bhq)(SMe2)] (bhq = benzo[h]quinolate) with PhI(OAc)2 as an oxidant and does not require an acid, a co-catalyst or a solvent.
+The reaction kinetics and characterization of potential catalytic species are reported.
 The reaction is first-order in Pt and second-order in benzene, which implicates the second C–H activation step as rate-determining.
 A Pt(II)/Pt(IV) catalytic cycle is suggested.
-The reaction commences by oxidation of the Pt(II) complex to give the platinum(IV) species [Pt(bhq)(SMe2)(OAc)2](OAc) followed by C–H activation of benzene to afford the intermediate [PtPh(bhq)(SMe2)(OAc)](OAc) concurrently with release of HOAc.
-A second benzene molecules reacts similarly to give the diphenyl intermediate [PtPh2(bhq)(SMe2)](OAc).
-C–C bond forming reductive elimination ensues to regenerate Pt(II) and complete catalytic cycle.
-The proposed mechanism has been examined by DFT computations, which provides support to experimental findings.
+The reaction commences by oxidation of the Pt(II) complex to give the platinum(IV) species [Pt(bhq)(SMe2)(OAc)2](OAc) followed by C–H activation of benzene to afford the intermediate [PtPh(bhq)(SMe2)(OAc)](OAc) concurrently with the release of HOAc.
+A second benzene molecule reacts similarly to give the diphenyl intermediate [PtPh2(bhq)(SMe2)](OAc).
+C–C bond forming reductive elimination ensues to regenerate Pt(II) and complete the catalytic cycle.
+The proposed mechanism has been examined by DFT computations, which provide support to experimental findings.